Höglinger et al. 2017

 Heat map

-Depicted below are the average PSM count for two replicates each of UV-irradiated samples treated with trifunctionalized Sph, DAG, and FA.
+Heat map depicts the average PSM count for two replicates each of UV-irradiated samples treated with trifunctionalized Sph, DAG, and FA.
+Color denotes the

 Venn Diagram